 As a parent, you’re often faced with many challenges when it comes to raising your little ones.
 It can seem like every thing you do with your kids can have some form of unintended consequence.
 I often think about this when I consider travel with my children.
 I have always been of the mindset that travel is good for children.
 This, to me, is a no-brainer.
-But lately, I’ve been delving deeper into the ways that travel can affect children.
+But lately, I’ve been delving deeper into the ways that travel can affect children, and how we can encourage responsible travel with our kids.
+How do we aim to practice more sustainable and responsible tourism when we travel?

-The term “responsible travel” can mean different things to different people.
+The terms “sustainable and responsible tourism” can mean different things to different people.
 To me, it means being conscious of the impact that your presence has on the communities you visit during your travels.
 It means making travel choices that will positively impact the places you visit.
 It also means taking the time to get to know your destination at a deeper level.

 As an adult traveler, this is relatively easy to do.
 But as an adult traveler with kids, it’s not so easy.
 Patronizing a local restaurant can be challenging when your little ones’ taste buds are not used to the local spices and flavors.
 Taking public transportation gets exponentially more complex when you’re trying to corral two little ones through a mass of people.
 And getting to know the feel of a city is hard when your little ones have early bedtimes.
 As adult travelers with kids, our travel choices are often dictated by convenience more than anything else.

-But still, I think there are plenty of ways to travel responsibility as a family, and more importantly, to teach your kids to become responsible travelers themselves.
-Here are a few simple tips to try on your next family trip.
+But still, I think there are plenty of ways to responsible holidays as a family, and more importantly, to teach your kids to think about responsible travel for themselves.
+Here are a few simple tips for how to travel responsibly on your next family trip.

 Choose local over chains

-Along similar lines, it’s important to be conscientious about where your money is being spent.
-How are you supporting the local econmy with your dollars?
-Whether it’s purchasing souvenirs or booking a tour, be conscious of the economic impact you will be making with your money.
+Whether it’s purchasing souvenirs or booking a tour, one of my sustainable travel tips is to be conscious of the economic impact you will be making with your money.
 Also, don’t be afraid to discuss some of these things with your kids.
-It doesn’t have to be an in-depth discussion about the economic impact of tourism, but encouraging an awareness early on of the impact their presence has in their immediate environment can lead them to become more responsible travelers in the future.
+It doesn’t have to be an in-depth discussion about the economic impact of tourism, but encouraging an awareness early on of the impact their presence has in their immediate environment can help encourage more responsible holidays in the future.

 Do your homework